Benchmarks and file size notes¶

 The script creates a synthetic chain graph:

-insert_nodes: createsNnodes with oneordinalproperty eachinsert_edges: createsN - 1NEXTedges with oneordinalproperty eachneighbors_midpoint: reads the outgoingNEXTneighbor from the middle nodeshortest_path_full: searches from the first node to the last nodeall_nodes_records: exports all nodes as Python records
+insert_nodes: createsNnodes with oneordinalproperty eachinsert_edges: createsN - 1NEXTedges with oneordinalproperty eachneighbors_midpoint: reads the outgoingNEXTneighbor from the middle nodeshortest_path_full: searches from the first node to the last nodeall_nodes_records: exports all nodes as Python recordsexport_json: serializes the graph through the public export pathimport_roundtrip: restores that export into a fresh.lieldiff_roundtrip: compares the source and imported file withordinalidentitymerge_preview: dry-runs an idempotent key-aware merge previewtrace_full_path: builds the full CLI trace payload from the first node to the last

 The output includes the measured item count for each row.
-Insert and export rows
+Insert and record-scan

 Example: